Followers

 The Bastard Prodigy

-William was illegitimate and may have been the child of Ben’s long-suffering wife, Deborah Read, before their marriage.
-Benjamin recognized his son after he had been married to Deborah for seven years, the legally allotted time before bastards could be legitimized.
-The acknowledgment of William’s parentage was kept secret at the time.
-After finishing his studies at the Inns of Court William returned to America in 1762 with Downes, a wealthy heiress to a sugar plantation fortune in Barbados.
-But the elder Franklin was angry with the choice.
-He had another bride in mind for William.
-Disagreement over William’s marriage worsened an already troubled relationship.
-Before the rebellion turned into a revolution, the two Franklins were partners in politics, publishing, grand real estate schemes in the Illinois country, and fighting Indians on the Pennsylvania frontier.
-But William was very much the junior partner, dependent on his father for income even after he was appointed governor.
+William was illegitimate and may have been the child of Ben’s long-suffering wife, Deborah Read, prior to their marriage.
+Benjamin acknowledged his son after he had been married to Deborah for seven years, the legally allotted time before bastards could be legitimized.
+The recognition of William’s parentage was kept secret at that time.
+After completing his studies at the Inns of Court, William returned to America in 1762 with Downes, a wealthy heiress to a sugar plantation fortune in Barbados.
+However, the elder Franklin was displeased with this choice, as he had another bride in mind for William.
+Disagreement over William’s marriage further strained an already troubled relationship.
+Before the rebellion escalated into a revolution, the two Franklins were partners in politics, publishing, grand real estate schemes in the Illinois country, and conflicts with Indians on the Pennsylvania frontier.
+However, William was very much the junior partner, dependent on his father for income even after his appointment as governor.
 William’s salary was often delayed for as much as three years.

 Royal Governor of New Jersey William Franklin